j-freddy/j-freddy/README.md

 ## 📚 &nbsp; About me

-I am a software engineer.
+I am a research engineer.
 I graduated from Imperial College London with an master's degree in Artificial Intelligence and a bachelor's degree in Joint Maths and Computer Science.

-Outside of the digital world, I am active in the chess and table tennis scene at the county & district level.
+I am active in chess and table tennis at the county & district level.

 ## 📌 &nbsp; My repositories